This healthy grilled eggplant sandwich with puy lentils makes a delicious satisfying lunch both vegans as well as omnivores will love!

 If you’ve never used them before they can sometimes be tricky to identify in the supermarket as they are often labelled ‘green lentils’ (along with other types of green lentils, which are not Puy lentils).
 So if you are looking at small, roundish grey-green lentils that have been imported from France chances are they are not just green lentils, as the label says.
 They might be Puy lentils, grown in the Le Puy region of France (hence the name).

 Can I use different lentils in this grilled eggplant recipe

-Yes, you can.
-Ordinary green lentils would work well, but I wouldn’t recommend red lentils.
+Yes, you can!
+Ordinary green lentils would work well, but I don’t recommend red lentils.
 They cook very quickly and don’t keep their shape well.
 If you are pressed for time you could also add ready-to-eat lentils from a can.
 Just make the sauce as per instructions and add in the lentils towards the end to warm through.

 You can use any bread or burger bun to make this grilled eggplant sandwich.
 If you don’t need it to be vegan you could also add a slice of grilled halloumi cheese into the sandwich.
 You can serve this sandwich either hot or cold.
 Use 1 or 2 eggplant slices per sandwich.

 If you like this recipe check out also these vegan beetroot burgers with quinoa.

 - 4 medium tomatoes finely chopped